The phone number for the Bristol Autism Hub is 0300 125 6207

 Following is the process you can expect to go through when your child has been referred for an assessment for autism by their school or GP.

 Someone from your child’s school (perhaps their teacher or the school SENCO) or your GP writes to the Autism Hub to ask for an assessment for your child.
+The NHS CCG that serves Bristol and South Gloucester has developed an Autism Spectrum Healthcare Pathway.
+This pathway is intended to be a consistent way forward for all autism diagnosis referrals.

 2. Referral evaluation